 Signs that a Frenchie could have an allergy:

-This manifests through primary upper airway anatomical abnormalities that result in elongated soft palate, everted saccules, hypoplastic trachea, and stenotic nares.
-This condition is commonly observed in flat-faced canines including French Bulldogs, Pugs, and Boston Terriers.
+This manifests through primary upper airway anatomical abnormalities that result in the elongated soft palate, everted saccules, hypoplastic trachea, and stenotic nares.
+This condition is commonly observed in flat-faced breeds including French bulldogs, pugs, and Boston terriers.

-- Elongated soft palate – This is the narrowing of the dog’s airways which causes an increase in effort to inhale.
+- Elongated soft palate – This is the narrowing of the dog’s airways, which causes an increase in the effort to inhale.

 - Everted laryngeal saccules – There would be small pouches or sacs that can be found inside the larynx.
 The swelling saccules will soon obstruct airway flow without surgical interruption.